vsouza/awesome-ios/README.md

 * [PopupWindow](https://github.com/shin8484/PopupWindow) - PopupWindow is a simple Popup using another UIWindow in Swift.
 * [SHPopup](https://github.com/iamshezad/SHPopup) - SHPopup is a simple lightweight library for popup view.
 * [Popover](https://github.com/corin8823/Popover) - Popover is a balloon library like Facebook app.
 It is written in pure swift.
-* [SwiftEntryKit](https://github.com/huri000/SwiftEntryKit) - Highly customizable popups, alerts and banners presenter for iOS.
+* [SwiftEntryKit](https://github.com/huri000/SwiftEntryKit) - A highly customizable popups, alerts and banners presenter for iOS.
 It offers various presets and is written in pure Swift.

 ### ProgressView
 * [ProgressMeter](https://github.com/khawajafarooq/ProgressMeter) - Display the progress on a meter with customized annotations for iOS developed in Swift